mf-dev1/forms-react-frontend/README.md

 Application use REST-API: forms-rest-api.
 More infromations in readme.

 ## Todo
-- Vote button, Back button
-- Save votes in api
+- Epics/Api layer refactoring
 - Show charts
-- Epics/Api layer refactoring
+- HOC for loading and error
 - Tests

 ## Deployment